MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Teamwork processes and participation.md

 # Tools and Techniques for Enhancing Teamwork
 - various tools and techniques can support teamwork [[processes]]:
 	- project management software to plan, track, and collaborate on tasks
-	- communication platforms for sharing information and staying connected
+	- [[Communication]] platforms for sharing information and staying connected
 	- team-building activities to strengthen relationships and improve collaboration
 	- [[feedback]] mechanisms to provide constructive criticism and recognition